 Social media can be a great channel for school and district administrators to post announcements and alerts for the broader community.
-But with the number of teachers and school administrators that have increasingly embraced social media as a way to better connect with parents and families, we must address why it’s time to STOP using social media in the classroom.
+But with the number of teachers and school administrators that have increasingly embraced social media as their primary way of connecting with parents and families, we must address why it’s time to STOP using social media in the classroom.
 Social media presents two major problems when it comes to actually connecting with and engaging families in their child’s education.

 Problem 1: App Overload

-The first problem with using social media in the classroom goes back to the idea of families becoming disengaged through what we refer to as “App Overload.”
+The first problem with using social media in the classroom goes back to the idea of families becoming disengaged through a problem we refer to as “App Overload.”
 For schools to continually inform, involve, and engage families, there needs to be open lines of communication among teachers, families and administrators.
-But if one teacher is on Instagram, and the next is on Facebook, and the school administration uses Twitter, it can be harder than ever for parents to keep up with the latest news.
+But if one teacher is on Instagram, and the next is on Facebook, and the school administration uses Twitter, it can be harder than ever for parents to keep up with the latest information.

-It’s also easy for important messages to be lost amid all of the photos and status updates (not to mention the different formulas that determine what information a user sees).
+It’s also easy for important messages to be lost amid all of the photos and the sea of status updates (not to mention the different formulas and algorithms that determine what information a user sees).
 While private accounts and groups can work, managing who is requesting access and who sees the information year to year can be a hassle.

 Problem 2: Privacy